Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

   allow @monit
 ```

-<p>There are a lot of available Monit recipies, e.g. <a href="http://mmonit.com/wiki/Monit/ConfigurationExamples">here</a>, so it is quite easy do setup.
+<p>There are a lot of available Monit recipies, e.g. <a href="http://mmonit.com/wiki/Monit/ConfigurationExamples" target="_blank">here</a>, so it is quite easy to setup.
 When you finish, restart Monit:</p>

 ``` bash
 sudo monit reload